Chokyotager/BIND/README.md

 The scripts used to calculate the success rates, etc., are in paper_eval_scripts.
 These scripts are just here for reference and are effectively vestigial in the code.

+### Limitations

+Please read the limitations discussed in the paper to understand the constraints of this work!

 ## Contribution

 Users are welcome to contribute to the development of the model through pull-requests.
 You are also welcome to raise feature requests in the "issues" section of the GitHub.
 Please report any issues / bugs there too.